otoolep/questdb.io/website/blog/2020-05-01-faster-more-accurate-sums.md

 ![alt-text](assets/road-runner.png)

-With [release 4.2.1](https://github.com/questdb/questdb/releases/tag/4.2.1), QuestDB implements Kahan and Neumaier compensated summation algorithms that perform as fast as naive approaches.
+With its latest [release 4.2.1](https://github.com/questdb/questdb/releases/tag/4.2.1), QuestDB now implements Kahan and Neumaier compensated summation algorithms which perform as fast as naive approaches.
 That's right!
 More accurate results in the same execution time.

 You can find our code in our